Saturday, July 01, 2006

 This will only worsen inflation, for printing too many worthless dollars is in part what got Zimbabwe into this mess to begin with.
 Zimbabwe fell into hyperinflation after the government began seizing commercial farms in about 2000.
 Foreign investors fled, manufacturing ground to a halt, goods and foreign currency needed to buy imports fell into short supply and prices shot up."

-"But the government says it has a plan to revive the economy.
+Or this:"But the government says it has a plan to revive the economy.
 That plan, the latest of perhaps seven in 10 years, would quickly raise billions of American dollars to end a chronic foreign currency shortage, cut the inflation rate to double digits by year's end and an end to the recession that has gripped Zimbabwe, halving its economic output, since 1999.

 Mr. Robertson, the economist, says that is unlikely.
 Zimbabweans can and probably will endure greater hardship, he says.
 As a whole, the nation has only now sunk to standards common elsewhere in Africa.
 But the government may have reached the limit of its ability to do anything about it.
 Cutting spending seems impossible, and raising taxes further is unthinkable.